calculquebec/pennylane-snowflurry/README.md

 the following command will install the pennylane plugin on your computer pip install -e .

+this plugin require julia and as of now, the setup.py doesn't install julia automatically for you to install it, open a python interpreter and type in import julia julia.install()

-once done, to execute any file in this repo, do somthing like
+once done, to execute any file in this repo, you can do :

 python -m tests.test_pennylaneConverter